converged-computing/flux-terraform-gcp/examples/k3s/README.md

-# Flux Framework + Usernetes on GCP
+# Flux Framework + K3s on GCP

-This deployment illustrates deploying a flux-framework cluster on GCP with usernetes installed.
+This deployment illustrates deploying a flux-framework cluster on GCP with k3s (root needed) installed.
 We use one single image base and configure via a bootscript.
-I am trying to follow the logic in [this example in docker-compose](https://github.com/rootless-containers/usernetes/blob/master/docker-compose.yml).

 # Usage